damonlynch/showinfilemanager/README.md

 Windows is not without its share of limitations.
 Explorer.exe will select only one file at a time when called from the command line, and the argument must be quoted in a way that it understands.
-Rather than using the command line, this package instead uses the win32 interface to programmatically select multiple files.
+Rather than using the command line, this package instead uses the win32 interface to programmatically select multiple files (not possible when running in WSL).

 ## Supported file managers